dagronf/TinyCSV/README.md

 ![Platform support](https://img.shields.io/badge/platform-ios%20%7C%20osx%20%7C%20tvos%20%7C%20watchos%20%7C%20linux-lightgrey.svg?style=flat-square)
 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/dagronf/TinyCSV/blob/master/LICENSE)

-Designed to be a minimalist trivial reader, returning a basic array of rows of cells (strings).
+Designed to be a minimalist csv decoder and encoder, returning a basic array of rows of cells (strings) during decoding.

 TinyCSV doesn't enforce columns, header rows or 'expected' values.
 If the first row in your file has 10 cells and the second has only 8 cells, then that's what you'll get in the returned data.
 There are no column formatting rules, it is up to you to handle and massage the data after it is returned.

 All processing is (currently) handled in memory, so large csv files may cause memory stress on smaller devices.
+If you want to reduce your memory footprint, you might try looking into the [event driven decoding method](#event-driven-decoding-id).

 ## Parsing options

 ### Specifying a delimiter

+You can specify a delimiter to use when decoding the file.

 By default, the library attempts to determine the delimiter by scanning the first row in the file.
 If it cannot determine a delimiter, it will default to using a comma.

-You can specify a delimiter to use when decoding the file.

 ```swift
 // Use `tab` as a delimiter